 A new puppy is an exciting time for any household and he or she is certain to turn life upside down for a few weeks!
-The decision to live with a dog is not one to enter into lightly and I am sure you will have considered it for some time.
+The decision to live with a dog is not one to enter into lightly and we are sure you will have considered it for some time.

 Regardless of the breed of dog from Great Danes to Chihuahuas, they will all have some basic requirements especially with respect to the amount of time and attention you can devote to them.
 Most dogs will require two good walks a day of approximately one hour and will need two good meals a day.

 Insurance – In addition to the cost of food, kennels, beds, treats, bowls etc. please do not forget the expense of health care.
 It is estimated that 40% of the cost of owning a dog is its health care.
 This will include areas of preventative health care such as vaccinations, neutering, flea treatments and worming treatments.
 There is also the health care that is not preventative and usually requires a trip to the Vet. illness and injury can be very expensive to investigate and treat properly and therefore most people will have insurance to cover these unexpected costs.

 Meet the parents – When looking for a new puppy I would advise that you meet the Bitch (Mum) and, if possible, the Dog (Dad).
 There are many very respectable breeders especially in the Kennel club but do take care, buying a pedigree dog from a registered breeder is absolutely no guarantee of health or temperament.

 Small family breeders – These can be a very good source of puppies especially if you know the family and Mum or Dad.